tastejs/todomvc/README.md

 </ul>

-####Screenshots:
+##Screenshots:

 Preview of some of the apps included:

 <img width="90%" src='http://www.blarnee.com/images/scr342342.jpg'/>

-####Official site
+##Official site & Getting Involved

-For live previews of Todo apps and more information, see the official TodoMVC site here: [http://addyosmani.github.com/todomvc/](http://addyosmani.github.com/todomvc/)
+For live previews of Todo apps and more information on the project, see the official TodoMVC site here: [http://addyosmani.github.com/todomvc/](http://addyosmani.github.com/todomvc/)